Why Coupa?Watch Now

 - Ethan Laub & Maggie Joy

 Are you reimbursing employees for their expenses quickly, or is it taking weeks and weeks to get money back in their pockets?
-If the answer is “weeks and weeks” your expense report approval process may need some fine tuning.
+If the answer is “weeks and weeks” you may want to consider expense report automation.

 Fast turnaround of employee expense reports is good for everyone.
 It improves employee satisfaction, gives the finance team fresher visibility into T&E spending, and helps ensure that corporate card bills get paid on time, thus avoiding late fees.
 It’s a triple win.
 That’s why “Expense Report Approval Cycle Time” is one of the Benchmarks we track in the 2018 Coupa Benchmark.
 According to data compiled from our platform, Coupa customers in the top performing quartile for this KPI were able to approve expense reports in an average of 27.9 hours.

-If the time to approve expense reports is too slow at your company, and you want to improve your performance, there are three main avenues of attack: improving the quality of expense report submissions, streamlining the approval and audit process, and making sure approvers perform their part in a timely manner.
+If the time to approve expense reports is too slow at your company, and you want to improve your performance, there are three main avenues of attack: improving the quality of expense report submissions, streamlining the approval and audit process of expense reports, and making sure approvers perform their part in a timely manner.
 Here’s how to approach each:

 1. Improving expense report quality